 Factors we must take into account when on campus are:

-- The possibility to maintain a one-meter distance between people at all times during the workday.
+- The possibility to maintain a two-meter distance between people at all times during the workday.

 - Employee participation in the strengthened cleaning regime.
 Checklists exist and disposable cloths have been placed in all kitchens that employees use, for this purpose.